Tomn94/ebooks_tutorial/README.md

 side note
 ---------

-I might just make a CLI called "larry" that does all of this for you.
+I might just make a CLI named "larry" that does all of this for you.

 requirements
 ------------